sonia-auv/documentation/docs/installing.md

 You can now check the temperature of the CPU by using `sensors` command.

+### Configure Log disk

+Fist, mount the disk and create a symlink to the mount point:

+	mkdir /sonia
+	mkdir -p $SONIA_WORKSPACE_ROOT/log
+	mount /dev/sdb1 $SONIA_WORKSPACE_ROOT/log

+In order to configure the log disk, simply add this line at the end of you `/etc/fstab` file:

+	echo "/dev/sdb1    /sonia/log    ext4    errors=remount-ro    0    0" >> /etc/fstab

 ### Installing the Network

 Configure the network interface to use the IP `192.168.0.11/24`